- Home >

 Scholarship Appeal Policy for General University and Financial Aid Committee Scholarships

 This policy provides for a formal appeal when a student's scholarship is not renewed because he or she has failed to achieve the 3.00 USC grade point average required for renewal from one year to the next.
-The scholarships that may be appealed under this policy include only General University Scholarships (those awarded through the Undergraduate Admissions Office to incoming freshmen) and Scholarship and Financial Aid Committee Scholarships (those awarded through the Office of Student Financial Aid and Scholarships in the name of that committee).
+The scholarships that may be appealed under this policy include only General University Scholarships (those awarded through the Undergraduate Admissions Office to incoming freshmen) and Scholarship and Financial Aid Committee (SFAC) Scholarships (those awarded through the Office of Student Financial Aid and Scholarships in the name of that committee).

 Procedures for implementing this policy will include that: